hoang-tranviet/iperf-siri/README.md

     $ src/iperf3 -c 2001:41d0:a:6759::1  -m  2001:6a8:3081:4f00:a00:27ff:fec4:285c,192.168.56.101

-We can also specify mptcp scheduler on server:
+We can also specify mptcp scheduler on client:

     $ sudo src/iperf3 -c 37.187.114.89  -m eth0,eth1  --scheduler roundrobin